 “Many men are not very concerned about their health, and I find them even less concerned about skin cancer than their blood pressure or heart disease,” said Victoria Gunn, MD, dermatologist at MU Health Care’s Jefferson City Dermatology Clinic.
 “They often do not think that sun protection is ‘manly,’ and they like to spend weekends in the sun without a shirt.”

-Men who live alone are at particular risk, Gunn says, because they may not have anyone who sees their unexposed skin on a regular basis.
+Men who live alone are at particular risk, Gunn said, because they may not have anyone who sees their unexposed skin on a regular basis.

-“Because of this, they may have cancers in areas not easily seen,” she adds.
+“Because of this, they may have cancers in areas not easily seen,” she said.

 The good news is that most skin cancers are easily treated if identified early and removed.
-Early detection is the best chance for a good prognosis, Gunn says.
+Early detection is the best chance for a good prognosis.